 To brush up on your knowledge of history and see many of the artefacts discovered all over Greece (largely pottery and statues), take a walk to the National Archaeological Museum.
 It offers a full morning of exploration!

 These gardens would be much more beautiful in the Summer.
 However, it is always nice to take a break from city life and walk through some green space – we enjoyed discovering the bird park and even some enclosures with goats inside!

 Despite the long and exhausting climb to the top, it is extremely satisfying to conquer Lycabettus Hill.
 Walk up though the nettles and cacti before reaching a small church and cafe at the top, revealing spectacular 360 degree views of the city!

 Greek Vegetarian Cuisine

-We were a bit worried at first that we would have to eat Greek salads all trip, as meat seemed to be a very prominent feature on the menu.
-However, after a bit of research and some lucky coincidences, we found some delicious vegetarian food, including cheese and zucchini pies, Gemista (rice-stuffed capsicums and tomatoes), garlic with buttered mushrooms, risottos, olives and plenty of feta cheese!
-We also spent many hours in cafes, sipping on Greek coffee and red wine.
+I was a bit worried at first that I would have to eat Greek salads all trip, as meat seemed to be a very prominent feature on the menu.
+However, after a bit of research and some lucky coincidences, I found some delicious vegetarian food, including cheese and zucchini pies, Gemista (rice-stuffed capsicums and tomatoes), garlic with buttered mushrooms, risottos, olives and plenty of feta cheese!
+I also spent many hours in cafes, sipping on Greek coffee and red wine.
 Ouzo is a popular drink here, with a strong aniseed flavour.
-We particularly enjoyed Avocado, a vegetarian restaurant in the city centre that served a huge variety of dishes and fresh juices.
+I particularly enjoyed Avocado, a vegetarian restaurant in the city centre that served a huge variety of dishes and fresh juices.